mxmlnkn/scaromare/README.md

         Exception in thread "main" java.lang.NoClassDefFoundError: org/trifort/rootbeer/runtime/Kernel

-    It seems Rootbeer.jar wasn't merged into the fatjar or specified in the classpath.
-This may happen after the rootbeer commit where it doesn't do that automatically anymore.
+    It seems Rootbeer.jar wasn't merged into the fat JAR or specified in the class path.
+This may happen after the Rootbeer commit where it doesn't do that automatically anymore.

   -